rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 gcloud config set project "$PROJECT_ID"
 ```

+To find your Project ID in the console, follow these steps:

+1. Open the **Google Cloud Console** in your browser.
+2. In the blue header bar at the top, find the project selector.
+Your current project's name is displayed there.
+Click on it.
+3. A pop-up window will appear, listing your recent projects.
+For each project, you will see both the **Project name** and the **Project ID**.
+4. Copy the **Project ID** and use it to replace `your-project-id-here` in the next command.

 **Important**: Use the **Project ID**, not the project name.
 Project IDs cannot contain spaces and are usually lowercase with hyphens (e.g., `my-trial-project-123456`).
 You can find your Project ID in the Google Cloud Console dashboard.

 Expected output: